olakoya/BBCSeniorTesterTestAssessment/README.md

 **This project is a solution for the BBC Senior Tester Technical Assessment, covering both functional manual testing and automated testing of a public schedule API.**

-**The automated tests are written in Python using pytest-bdd to enable behavior-driven development (BDD) for a schedule-based API.
+**The automated tests are written in Python using pytest-bdd to enable behaviour-driven development (BDD) for a schedule-based API.
 These tests are part of the overall technical assessment submission.**

 ---
 ## *Part 1: Automation Testing*